I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-correlation_vector.md

 } CORRELATION_VECTOR;
 ````

-## -struct-fields
+## Members

-### -field Version
+            `Vector`

+            An array CHARs that represents the correlation vector.

+            `Version`

             The version of the correlation vector.
 Possible values are:

 <ul>
 <li>RTL_CORRELATION_VECTOR_VERSION_1</li>